 Astana has some of the most impressive architecture I’ve ever seen in a city.
 Everything huge and some kind of feat of engineering.
 From the largest mosque in central Asia to a glass pyramid and the world’s largest tent.
 Some notable buildings to walk by are the Monument of Peace and Reconciliation, The Astana Opera House, the Velodrome and Astana Arena.
 Many of the buildings in Astana are also eco-friendly and use a range of modern technologies to be energy-efficient.

 In the middle of the new town stands Astana’s icon.
 A 97m high tower featuring a golden sphere at the top.
+This is the top attraction in Astana and is a local icon.
 Usually tourists can take a lift to stand inside the sphere and view Astana from above.
 Unfortunately it was closed for construction in preparation for the Expo while we were there but the views would be stunning.

 As I mentioned, Astana is home to the world’s largest tent and it’s really amazing.
 The tallest point is 150m high and the area underneath is the size of 10 football pitches.
 The transparent ‘tent’ keeps the interior at a consistent temperature throughout the year.
 Inside is a shopping mall, food court, mini theme park including a monorail and a beach club complete with sand and palm trees!
 There are a good range of affordable restaurants inside and it’s definitely worth seeing.